 Loafers come in a variety of materials and colours, and this usually dictates your outfit.
 Blue suede loafers, for example, are less dressy that black leather loafers, and they tend to match better with chinos than suit pants.
 Remember: the sleeker the design, and the darker the colour, the more formal the shoe.
 As a general rule, you should feel comfy wearing Penny or Tassel Loafers with any business suit.

 We’re calling these Ankle Boots, but you can think of them as Dress Boots (formal Chukkas and Desert Boots also fall into this broad category).
 Ankle Boots are short lace-up boots.
 They’re usually constructed in a similar way to Oxfords or Derbys, but obviously with a longer shaft that runs up the ankle.
 These styles can vary wildly, and not all of them can be worn with suit pants.
 Something like the OLDMAN, for example, with its side zip, would work better with chinos.
-On the other hand, dark leather boots like the UTAH or MYLES could work with the right suit.
+On the other hand, dark leather boots like the UTAH or ADAMS could work with the right suit.

 How to wear Ankle Boots

 Here’s a good rule of thumb: the more rounded the toe, the less formal the boot.
 Likewise for textured materials like suede and nubuck (a formal suede boot is kind of a contradiction in terms).
 If you’d like to where boots with your suit, that’s totally fine, but stick to clean lines, dark leather, and more traditional styling.
 You’re basically looking for an Oxford in boot-shape.